dnp3/opendnp3-guide/mkdoc/docs/api/channels.md

 The _ChannelRetry_ configuration specifies two timing parameters for the minimum and maximum connection retry times using an exponential back-off strategy.
 If you don't want exponential back-off, just set the minimum and maximum to the same value for a consistent delay.
 Exponential back-off really only makes sense for initiating TCP connections.

 For instance if you set the minimum to *TimeDuration::Seconds(3)* and the maximum to *TimeDuration::Seconds(40)* a series of failed connections would have the following time gaps between attempts.

 3, 6, 12, 24, 40, 40, .....

 ### Monitoring channels

 Most of the time your communication channel is open and passing dnp3 traffic back and forth.
-Sometimes, however, things can go wrong with your network or you have mis-configured your connection.
-The communication channel interface offers a way to monitor the state of channel.
-These states are represented by an enumeration:
+Sometimes, however, things can go wrong with your network or you have mis-configured your connection. when creating your channel, you can pass in a shared_ptr<IChannelListener> to monitor the state of channel.
+This interface provides a method returning an enumeration of the states of the channel:

 ```c++
 enum class ChannelState : uint8_t